320 East Main Street Crosby Minnesota 56441 United States

 Ability to adapt resources to meet the needs of the situation.

-Demonstrate a Can-Do Spirit when other duties are assigned.
+Performing a Can-Do Spirit while other duties may be assigned.